AlbertoGZ-dev/gzMatchTransforms_Maya/docs/README.md

 ### Automatic installation
+1. Close all instances any opened version of Maya.

-Run the installer for your plattform.
+2. Run the installer for your plattform.

 - Windows by double clicking *install_win.bat* file.
 - MacOS by double clicking *install_mac* file.